jonnyhoeven/justme.dev/projects/dmx-control.md

 Key Components of a DMX System

 - DMX Controller: The central command hub that sends DMX values to lighting fixtures.
-- DMX Fixtures: Lighting devices equipped with DMX capabilities, such as moving heads, dimmers, and color changers.
+- DMX Fixtures: Lighting devices equipped with DMX capabilities, such as moving heads, dimmers and color changers.
 - DMX Cables: Specialized cables used to connect the controller to the fixtures in a daisy-chain configuration.
 - DMX Terminator: A resistor placed at the end of the DMX chain to prevent signal reflection and ensure smooth communication.